-The Airports Commission, under the chairmanship of Sir Howard Davies, was set up in September 2012 and tasked with making recommendations as to the timing and scale of any future airport capacity.
+In 2012 the Government set up the independent Airports Commission, under the chairmanship of Sir Howard Davies, tasked with making recommendations as to the timing and scale of any future airport capacity.
 Although it shortlisted a new runway at Gatwick in its interim report, it ruled this out in favour of Heathrow in its final report published in July 2015.
-In October 2016 the Government indicated its support for Heathrow expansion and said that it would bring forward a National Policy Statement for aviation in early 2017, setting out its approach to airport expansion in the future.
+In the three years since, the Government has said that it supports Heathrow expansion and on this basis has brought forward a draft National Policy Statement for approval by Parliament.

 While a new Thames Estuary Airport has effectively been ruled out, there may be scope for expansion at Gatwick and Stansted in the longer term.
 In the short term smaller airports in the South East, such as London City, are continuing to expand.
 There is also a campaign to reopen Manston Airport in Kent to some form of commercial traffic.

-Information on the other airports in the UK outside of the South East and London can be found in HC Library briefing paper SN323.
-Further papers are available on Heathrow expansion, SN1136, and proposals for a Thames Estuary airport, SN6144.
-These and other briefings on aviation can be found on the Aviation Topical Page of the Parliament website.
+Information on the other airports in the UK outside of the South East and London can be found in HC Library briefing paper CBP 323.
+Further papers are available on Heathrow expansion, CBP 1136, and proposals for a Thames Estuary airport, CBP 6144.
+These and other briefings on aviation can be found on the Aviation Briefings Page of the Parliament website.